top of page

 • Why are mold assessments so expensive?

 We believe our prices are very competitive, especially when taking into account the time we spend on each client and the value delivered.
-Most mold inspectors don’t fully understand the challenges inherent in working with mold-sensitive individuals.
-It’s not uncommon to spend hundreds or thousands of dollars on mold inspection, sampling and remediation, only to end up back at square one because the issues weren’t fully identified and/or fixed.
+Most mold assessment companies don’t fully understand the challenges inherent in working with mold-sensitive individuals.
+It’s not uncommon to spend thousands of dollars on mold assessment, sampling and remediation.
+We often have clients that come to us after spending money on an assessment with seemingly lower up-front costs that did not give them any useful information.
+Most of the time the hidden fees these companies charged made them just as or more expensive than us.
 It should also be noted that lab fees are significant and although we keep our markups low, sampling costs can add up quickly.

 • What is your service area?